 About Steven Holguin

-From a young age, Steve understood the vital importance and pride associated with union membership.
-As a high school student, and later as an assembly worker building electronic parts, Steve also became active in the civil rights movement.
+From a young age, Steven understood the vital importance and pride associated with union membership.
+As a high school student, and later as an assembly worker building electronic parts, Steven also became active in the civil rights movement.

-Through his nearly four decades of experience representing private sector unions, public sector unions, and multi-employer trust funds, Steve has lived by his motto, “equality for all workers is our goal – every day.”
+Through his nearly four decades of experience representing private and public sector unions, and multi-employer trust funds, Steven has lived by his motto, “equality for all workers is our goal – every day.”